praveek/launch.en/help/extension-reference/core-extension/overview.md

 Specify one or more hash patterns that must exist in the URL.

-Note: Multiple hash patterns are joined by an OR.
+>[!NOTE] Multiple hash patterns are joined by an OR.

 1. Specify the hash pattern.
 1. \(Optional\) Enable Regex if this is a regular expression.